 The first step in determining a bank’s minimum capital requirement is to calculate the risk of the banks’ assets.

-In order to guarantee a level playing field, the regulations provide for a standardised methodology for the determination of the riskiness of the assets in the form of standardised risk weightings, allocated to each asset type.
+In order to guarantee a level playing field, the regulations provide for a standardised methodology for the determination of the riskiness of the assets in the form of standardised risk-weightings, allocated to each asset type.
 Higher risk assets are allocated higher risk weightings and vice versa.
-So, for example, while US government bonds bear a 0% risk weighting factor, as they are considered risk-free, corporate loans are allocated risk weightings that vary between 20% and 150%, depending on the borrower’s rating.
+So, for example, while US government bonds bear a 0% risk-weighting factor, as they are considered risk-free, corporate loans are allocated risk weighting that vary between 20% and 150%, depending on the borrower’s rating.
 On the other hand, commercial real estate loans bear a 50% risk weighting factor.

 This ratio must be above certain thresholds mandated by the financial regulators.
 The higher the ratio, the higher the solidity of the bank.

-Regulatory capital ratios are widely monitored by regulators, investors and financial analysts and, as such, their integrity is of crucial importance to maintain confidence in the banking system.
+Regulatory capital ratios are widely monitored by regulators, investors and financial analysts and, as such, they are of crucial importance to create confidence in the banking system.